Energinet-DataHub/energy-origin/doc/architecture/adr/0003-event-store.md

 UserCreated not CreateUser.

-When a new domain is created it can build its state in a query model optimized to the usecase from the event store.
+When a new domain is created it can build its state in a query model optimized to its usecase from the event store.

-Each domain can build and optimized datastore or precalculate results needed.
+Each domain can build an optimized datastore or precalculate results needed.